Chapter 4 – Documentation and Evidence

 Each applicant must file a separate application regardless of whether he or she is a principal or a derivative refugee.
 There is no fee required for refugees to file this form.

-This form is required for every applicant who is 14 years of age or older at the time of filing.
-The officer must check the Form G-325A for additional aliases requiring a systems query.
+The officer must check the Form I-485 for additional aliases requiring a systems query.

 An officer must review the contents of the A-file for proof of refugee status.
 The A-file should contain an approved refugee application (Form I-590) with proper endorsement, or an approved relative petition (Form I-730).
 Although applicants may submit an Arrival/Departure Record (Form I-94), or a notice showing an approved relative petition with their application, these documents must always be cross-checked with the evidence in the A-file to confirm the applicant’s refugee status.

-Evidence of one-year physical presence in the United States
+•Evidence of 1-year physical presence in the United States

-An officer can generally verify physical presence by reviewing of the “date of last arrival” and “place of last entry into the United States” blocks on the adjustment application, the information listed on the G-325A and the information within USCIS systems, such as the Central Index System.
+An officer can generally verify physical presence by reviewing the date of last arrival, place of last entry into the United States, and address history on the adjustment application, and the information within USCIS systems, such as the Central Index System.

 In addition, the officer should review the date of admission on either a Form I-94 or Form I-590 with the date of filing of the adjustment application.
 If the evidence lends reasonable doubt as to the time periods the applicant has spent in the United States, the officer may request additional information verifying physical presence.